Jomsaruj/Express-series1-MyFirstExpressServer/README.md

 ### How to add express to your project

+NOTE: you can start with only empty server.js file in your directory, commands below will generate the rest to you automatically

 0. make sure you have node installed on your computer
 1. open terminal
 2. cd to the directory
 3. enter ```node npm init```
 4. enter ```npm install express```

-NOTE: you can start with only empty server.js file in your directory, commands above will generate the rest to you autometically

 ### How to run server